desmap/ale-sensible/README.md

 This should be enough for a good start.
 Find further ALE options and commands with `:help ale`.

 _Missing any settings that should be default?
-Open an issue or PR, I am happy to get your input._
+Open an issue or PR._

 <img src='https://user-images.githubusercontent.com/43666255/50661376-413b4500-0fa3-11e9-9bd4-7248514f576a.png' width=150/>